Fresh Fruits & Vegetables in Spring

 Tomato Medley

-Each variety brings its own balance of sweetness, acidity and texture, making tomato medley a simple way to add interest to salads, platters, pasta and lunchboxes.
+Each variety brings its own balance of sweetness, acidity and texture — a simple way to add interest to salads, platters, pasta and lunchboxes.

 • Toss through warm pasta with chorizo, rocket, feta and olives.

-• Serve halved with buffalo mozzarella, basil and a drizzle of olive oil.
+• Serve halved with buffalo mozzarella, basil and olive oil.

 • Roast lightly and spoon over toasted sourdough or grilled chicken.